Forget the A-Listers

 Exploring Istanbul has made me stop and think.
 For example, I never really thought about the Middle East being in Asia.
 When I hear that Istanbul lies on two continents, Europe and Asia, I believe I should see more Chinese restaurants around every corner.
 It's hard for me to imagine that the Irag is in Asia.
 All of which made me wonder why it's called the Middle East?
 It's not in the East.
 But then again, Kansas is referred to being in the Mid-West when, in fact, there's nothing West about it.
 That would be Califoria.
 Humm...

+Because of our travel schedule, sometimes I think I should move Club Fridays to Wednesday.
+But that wouldn't be as fun, would it?
+Club Wednesdays?
+So, with us departing for Istanbul tomorrow, Thursday, once again the weekly dance spotlight is relocating.
 Why is it so difficult to find great pop songs anymore?
 And I'm not talking the rock-tinged varieties so heavily populating the airwaves currently.
 They're good too.
 But I'm referring to those tracks with hit-you-in-the-head melodies.
 So of course, when I find one, I'm thrilled.
 Thanks Girls Aloud and Xenomania for once again crafting a tune worthy of playing during my house chores - making mopping the floor enjoyable.
 Check Call the Shots below.

 Fame, and famous people, seem to avoid me like the plague.
 If there's someone noteworthy around, I'm most likely in the bathroom.
 So, I find it funny and entertaining that our friend Xavier from Paris, who now lives in New York, had dinner last night with Brooke Shields and an older gentleman who goes by the name of Clive Davis.